How should I prepare for the initial consultation?

 What is a "Living Trust"?

-A “Living Trust” is a means of managing your property during your lifetime and disposing of the property after your death with probate.
+A “Living Trust” is a means of managing your property during your lifetime and disposing of the property after your death.
 It can be a revocable or an irrevocable trust.

 Will a revocable trust protect me from Medicaid?

 No. If YOU have access to your assets, Medicaid can get your assets.